Sustainability Advisory Board

 General Manager, JA Bank System Management Division (Sustainability Officer, Retail Banking Business)

-Deputy General Manager, Markets Division (Sustainability Officer, Global Investments)
+Deputy General Manager, Markets Division (Sustainability Officer, Global Investments & Banking Business)

 • YANO Osamu